trippleflux/nxscripts/alcobot/trunk/readme.txt

 3. Configure AlcoBot.conf to your liking.
 Read the comments carefully!

-4. Follow module specific instructions in section 3 of this manual.

-5. Add the following to your eggdrop.conf: source AlcoBot/AlcoBot.tcl
+4. Add the following line to your eggdrop.conf: source AlcoBot/AlcoBot.tcl

-6. Rehash or restart Eggdrop.
+5. Rehash or restart Eggdrop.

 ################################################################################